 So excited to welcome back to the show Dr. JoAnn Yanez.
-She is the executive director for the Association of Accredited Naturopathic Medical Colleges and the chair of the Academic Collaborative for Integrative Health.
+She is the executive director for the Association of Accredited Naturopathic Medical Colleges and the past chair of the Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium Education Committee.
 Weaving a passion for illness prevention into her professional life, Dr. Yanez’s career has spanned advocacy, academia, patient care, and public health.
 And she joins us once a month to talk about naturopathic medicine and public health.

 Dr. Yanez, welcome back to the show.